fedora-infra/mirrormanager2/README.rst

 When this command is completed (it may take a while) you will be able to the command to start the mirrormanager server::

-    $ vagrant ssh -c "pushd /vagrant/; python runserver.py --host '0.0.0.0'"
+    $ vagrant ssh -c "sudo systemctl restart mirrormanager2"

-Once that is running, simply go to http://localhost:5000/ in your browser on your host to see your running mirrormanager test instance.
+Once that is running, simply go to https://mirrormanager2.tinystage.test/ in your browser on your host to see your running mirrormanager test instance.

 Manual Setup